influxdata/influxdb-client-csharp/Client.Legacy/README.md

 The asynchronous query API allows streaming of `FluxRecord`s with the possibility of implementing custom error handling and `OnComplete` callback notification.

-A `Cancellable` object is used for aborting a query while processing.
+A `CancellationToken` object is used for aborting a query while processing.

 A query example: